Structural business statistics overview

 Statistics on foreign affiliates (FATS) provide information that can be used to assess the impact of foreign-controlled enterprises on the European business economy.
 The data may also be used to monitor the effectiveness of the internal market and the integration of economies within the context of globalisation.
 A foreign affiliate, as defined in inward FATS statistics, is an enterprise resident in a country which is under the control of an institutional unit not resident in the same country.
 Control is determined according to the concept of the ‘ultimate controlling institutional unit’ which is the institutional unit, proceeding up a foreign affiliate’s chain of control, which is not controlled by another institutional unit.

 In October 2010, the European Commission presented a Communication on a renewed industrial policy.
 ‘An industrial policy for the globalisation era’ (COM(2010) 614 final) provided a blueprint that aimed to put industrial competitiveness and sustainability centre stage.
 It is a flagship initiative that forms part of the Europe 2020 strategy, and set out a strategy that aims to boost growth and jobs by maintaining and supporting a strong, diversified and competitive industrial base in Europe offering well-paid jobs while becoming less carbon intensive.
 The initiative put forward a strategic agenda and proposed some broad cross-sectoral measures, as well as tailor-made actions for specific industries, mainly targeting the so-called ‘green innovation’ performance of these sectors.
-In October 2012 the European Commission presented an update of this policy in the form of a Communication titled ‘A Stronger European Industry for Growth and Economic Recovery’ (COM(2012) 582 final).
+In October 2012, the European Commission presented an update of this policy in the form of a Communication titled ‘A Stronger European Industry for Growth and Economic Recovery’ (COM(2012) 582 final).
 The underlying theme of this Communication was proposals to accelerate the reforms initiated already in previous industrial policy developments, in particular to increase investment in new technologies.
 In January 2014, the European Commission adopted a further Communication ‘For a European Industrial Renaissance’.
-This set out key priorities for industrial policy, provided an overview of actions already undertaken within the context of the existing policy and put forward some new actions to speed up the attainment of the objectives.
+This set out key priorities for industrial policy, provided an overview of actions already undertaken within the context of the existing policy and put forward some new actions to speed up the attainment of objectives.

 In April 2011, leading up to the 20th anniversary of the beginning of the single market, the European Commission released a Communication titled ‘Single Market Act — twelve levers to boost growth and strengthen confidence’ (COM(2011) 206 final), aimed at improving the single market for businesses, workers and consumers — see the introductory article for industry, trade and services for more information.
 In October 2012, the European Commission proposed a second set of actions through the Communication ‘Single Market Act II — Together for new growth’ (COM(2012) 573 final) to further develop the single market and utilise its untapped potential as an engine for growth.

 SMEs are often referred to as the backbone of the European economy, providing a potential source for both jobs and economic growth.
 In June 2008, the European Commission adopted a Communication on SMEs referred to as the ‘Small business act for Europe’ (SBA).
-This aims to improve the overall approach to entrepreneurship, to irreversibly anchor the ‘think small first’ principle in policymaking from regulation to public service, and to promote SMEs’ growth by helping them tackle problems which hamper their development.
+This aims to improve the overall approach to entrepreneurship, to irreversibly anchor the ‘Think small first’ principle in policymaking from regulation to public service, and to promote SMEs’ growth by helping them tackle problems which hamper their development.
 The Communication sets out 10 principles which should guide the conception and implementation of policies both at EU and national level to create a level playing field for SMEs throughout the EU and improve the administrative and legal environment to allow these enterprises to release their full potential to create jobs and growth.
 It also put forward a specific and far reaching package of new measures including four legislative proposals which translate these principles into action both at EU and Member State level.

 A review of the SBA was released in February 2011: it highlighted the progress made and set out a range of new actions to respond to challenges resulting from the financial and economic crisis.
 In doing so, it is hoped that the updated SBA will contribute towards delivering the key objectives of the Europe 2020 strategy — namely, smart, sustainable and inclusive growth.
+With this in mind, the European Commission launched a public consultation on the SBA to gather feedback and ideas on how the SBA could be revised in order to promote European policy support for SMEs and entrepreneurs during the period 2015–2020.

 - Industry and services statistics introduced